 If you don’t already have a car, you can hire one from the town that you’re staying in.
 You can also book a car in advance online, however a lot of the pickup locations are in Pula.
 Prices per day start at around €44.

-If it’s possible, we would recommend hiring a car from Zagreb.
+If it’s possible, I recommend hiring a car from Zagreb.
 Car hire is significantly cheaper here, at around €44 per day.
 Make sure to check their policy on drop-offs if you want to leave the car somewhere in Istria, though.

 Driving in Istria